yomotsu/vuex-history/readme.md

 ## Features

 - Vue friendly.
-- You take state-snapshots manually at desired timings
+- You can take state-snapshots manually at desired timings
-- vuex-history watchs specific params in the state of the store.
+- vuex-history watches specific params in the state of the store.
 - You can have multiple history-lists (e.g. history list for main view + history list for side panel )